Explore Jobs

 Average Salary: $33,554

-Below is a full table of the average pay for various receptionist that pay the most followed by a more detailed explanation of our methodology.
+Below is a complete table of the highest-paying receptionist roles, followed by an explanation of our methodology.

 Highest-Paying Types Of Receptionists